-The responsibilities of the Audit Committee are set out in its Terms of Reference, which include all matters required by the Disclosure and Transparency Rules and the Code, and are available on the Company's website.
+The responsibilities of the Audit Committee are set out in its Terms of Reference, which include all matters required by the Disclosure and Transparency Rules and the Code, and are available on the Group's website.
 These responsibilities include:

-- reviewing the form and content of the interim and year end accounts and results announcements;
+- reviewing the form and content of the interim and year-end accounts and results announcements;

 - reporting to the Board on the appropriateness of the Group's accounting policies and practices and significant areas of judgement;